pbaylis/pbaylis.github.io/about.markdown

 ***
 I think about answering questions and solving problems.
 More (but not much more) specifically, I'm an environmental economist with a coding problem.
 Currently, I'm a graduate student at UC-Berkeley in the [Agricultural and Resource Economics](http://areweb.berkeley.edu) program, and I work for a variety of all-star professors at the [Energy Institute at Haas](https://ei.haas.berkeley.edu).

 Before I started graduate school, I did sustainability consulting for [Ackerstein Sustainability](http://www.ackersteinsustainability.com).
 I play ultimate frisbee for [Revolver](http://www.revolverultimate.com), a San Francisco team.
-But, enough about me.
 I'm a proud graduate of [Carleton College](http://www.carleton.edu), and a native of Madison, Wisconsin.

 “Mary had a little lamb, its fleece electrostatic <br>
 And everywhere Mary went, the lights became erratic.” <br>